zhoubear/open-paperless/README.md

 - To the Mayan EDMS community for their support and cool helping me refocus Open Paperless.
 - To the super styling Roberto Rosario for his awesome work on Mayan EDMS and for being a great example of a community leader.
 Many projects and people could learn a lot from him.
-- DjangoGirls for the support during these initial times getting Open Paperless off the ground.